Wat Chet Yot: Lanna’s 15th-Century Think Tank

 Legend has it that Tilokkarat was a proud man.
 He ordered the artists to use his family as models.
 The faces of these deities are likely the faces of 15th-century royalty.
 Look at their intricate jewellery and high-waisted sarongs.
 They provide a visual “lookbook” of Lanna court fashion.

 One anecdote tells of a master artist who struggled with the expressions.
 He spent weeks watching the King’s daughters in the palace gardens.
 He captured their subtle smiles in the wet stucco.
 Today, those smiles still catch the morning light.
-They have survived 500 years of monsoon rains and heat.
+They’ve survived 500 years of monsoon rains and heat.
 They offer a rare, human glimpse into a lost royal world.

 The 1477 Council: Standardising the Truth